adrianlizarraga/nibble/README.md

+**THIS PROGRAMMING LANGUAGE IS A WORK IN PROGRESS.
+ANYTHING CAN CHANGE AT ANY MOMENT.
+USE AT YOUR OWN RISK!**
 # Nibble
 A programming language based on C. The goal is to create a compiled, statically-typed programming language that adds the following features to C: